JBZoo/CSV-Blueprint/README.md

                                    Returns a non-zero exit code if any error is detected.
                                    Enable by setting to any non-empty value or "yes".
                                     [default: "no"]
+      --dump-schema                Dumps the schema of the CSV file if you want to see the final schema after inheritance.
       --debug                      Intended solely for debugging and advanced profiling purposes.
                                    Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.